k3lyan/extract-xml/README.md

 # extract-xml

 ## Requirements
- As a business owner, I want to be able to read in a XML file through command line that contains data about my suppliers so that I can query it.
+Extract and parse data from a XML file containing data about my suppliers using a CLI.

 ## Short Description